 Customer development interviews were carried out with the founders and a cross section of the team to test the hypothesis for the programme and inform its design.
 Here’s what we landed on for the programme:

-As Upside grows as a business, our people need the right support to grow too.
-That’s why we’re launching the Up! coaching programme, an experimental but committed approach towards developing the whole Upside team in a way that aligns with our core people and talent values.
+As Future Arc grows as a business, our people need the right support to grow too.
+That’s why we’re launching the Up! coaching programme, an experimental but committed approach towards developing the whole Future Arc team in a way that aligns with our core people and talent values.